RuiqingCHEN/SushiPus-SpotlightGameJam2025/README.md

 The game was featured as an official entry on TapTap’s Spotlight GameJam platform.

+## Theme & Concept — “Isn’t This a Bug?”

+*SushiPus* is inspired by the myth of **Sisyphus** and the repetitive nature of conveyor-belt sushi restaurants, where every piece of sushi is destined to be eaten in an endless loop.

+The game asks a simple question: **what if one piece of sushi refused its fate?**
+Players control an “awakened” sushi that survives by behaving like a *bug* inside the system — exploiting gaps, unintended spaces, and environmental oversights to escape.

+> *Am I merely a sushi meant to be consumed, or something that chooses to exist?*

 ## My Role & Contributions
-Although developed as a team project, **I was responsible for the majority of the technical implementation and production integration**, acting as the primary Unity developer and technical integrator.
+Although developed as a team project, I served as the **primary Unity developer**, responsible for the majority of the technical implementation and production integration.

 ### Programming & Technical Implementation
 - Implemented **all core gameplay systems** in Unity using C#